patrick-nelissen/PiPicoStepperModule/README.md

 The Module's encloser is re-engineered and modified to make room for:
 1. The Pi Pico board with USB access
-1. A serial RS-485 half-duplex converter and connectivity
 2. DC/DC Converter to power the Pi Pico
+3. A serial RS-485 half-duplex converter and connectivity
-3. Opto Coupler connectivity to home the controlled axis
+4. Opto Coupler connectivity to home the controlled axis
+5. PCB Screw Terminal Block receiver for external connectivity of item 3. and 4.

 ## PARTS
 1. TB6600, 4A Stepper Motor Driver 4A for Nema 17 23 and 34 Stepper Motor